 Time and tide wait for no man; with time being the one asset men can least afford to liquidate at bargain prices.
 You can always catch another tide, but no one yet has caught another youth.

 ● Ecc 1:17-18 . .
 And so I set my mind to appraise wisdom and to appraise madness and folly.
 And I learned that this too was to pursue the wind: For as wisdom increases, vexation increases; to increase learning is to increase aggravation.

 Knowledge can be likened to the pieces of a very large, very complicated jig saw puzzle.
-In order to see the big picture, it's necessary to assemble the pieces in their correct location in respect to the other pieces.
+In order to see the big picture, it's necessary first of all to have all the pieces, and then to assemble them in their correct location in respect to the other pieces.
 Well; it seems that the more someone knows, the harder it is to fit all the information together in a coherent unity, i.e. the more we know, the more burdened we become with the difficulty of fitting it all together; and there's probably little more frustrating than a jig saw puzzle with a number of its pieces missing; which of course we don't find out till we've already assembled large portions of the puzzle.

 Sometimes it just doesn't pay to be too smart.
 People who never ponder the mysteries of life— existing in obscurity day to day —seem far more content than sages and philosophers who vex themselves trying to justify the human existence.
 Live and let die is the motto of the simple person.
 But the philosopher just can't let it go that easily.
 He agonizes, he ponders the mysteries of life over and over again for the Nth time, and sometimes can't sleep because of it.

 There's really nothing intrinsically wrong with searching for a meaning to life.
 But when people limit their search parameters to the natural world of personal experience and empirical evidence —then they end up perplexed; and life seems futile and makes no sense.

 In my opinion; leaving a supreme being out of one's quest for the meaning of